-The value of the purchase is the consumer's rating (Barbin & Darden, 1994).
+Shopping continues to buy.
+The value of the purchase is the consumer's rating (Barbin & Darden 1994).
 People see the value of shopping as a medium for positive emotions, such as happiness, pleasure, (healing) or getting how they are needed (utilitarianism).
-Through an in-depth study of the value of utilitarianism and hedonistic shopping, retailers can use an effective approach to realistically existing purchasing tasks to meet consumer demand (Yoboue et al., 2019).
+Through an in-depth study of the value of utilitarianism and hedonistic shopping, retailers can use an effective approach to realistically existing purchasing tasks to meet consumer demand.